 Children in Scotland usually start primary school in the August term when they are aged between four-and-a-half and five-and-a-half years old.
 Your child will be at primary school for seven years before progressing to secondary school.

-For more specific and individualised information about your child or their learning, you should contact their school.
+For more specific information about your child or their learning, you should

 'Transitions' are what schools call the changes that your child experiences as they move from stage to stage or between schools.

 Primary school staff should work with early learning and childcare staff and with secondary school staff in the run-up to transitions.
 Your child's school should also work closely with you and your child to ensure that transitions go smoothly.
 However, please speak to your local school if you have any particular questions or concerns.

 A searchable directory of all schools in Scotland (including independent schools) is available to help you

 find a school.